j-hc/revanced-magisk-module/README.md

  * Grab your modules from [releases](../../releases)

 **If you include microg patches in [build.conf](./build.conf), you get non-root APKs instead of Magisk modules.
 Twitter and Reddit will always be built as APKs regardless.
 To be able to use non-root variant you will need to install [Vanced MicroG](https://www.apkmirror.com/apk/team-vanced/microg-youtube-vanced/microg-youtube-vanced-0-2-24-220220-release/).**

+## Installation
+ * Simply flash the module, you do not need to install YouTube or Music beforehand.
+Everything is handled by the module.
+ * No need for a reboot after the installation.
+YouTube or Music will be mounted immediately.

 ## Updating
 The modules support Magisk update which means you will receive updates from your Magisk app, downloading from github releases and reflashing is not necessary.